NEW MEXICO ECONOMIC

 Vision: New Mexico will have a diverse and robust economy that engages local talent, cultivates innovation, and delivers prosperity for all New Mexicans.

-The Statewide Strategic Plan
+The State Plan

-Statewide Plan: Executive Summary
+State Plan: Executive Summary

 document icon

-Full Statewide Plan: Updated June 2023
+Full State Plan: Updated June 2023

 document icon

-Full Statewide Plan: Original version, Oct.
+Full State Plan: Original version, Oct.
 2021

 document icon